5 Community Engagement Strategies for Nonprofits

 “Brands that have a social impact that helps the larger community are especially effective,” says Joy Panos Stauber, President of Stauber Brand Studio, a brand communication company.
 “If your customers buy a product, and your company donates to people in need with each sale, this is a good way of supporting a larger community while also building community around your brand.”

-Additionally, you can offer to promote their business on your social media platforms or website in exchange for their support.
+Additionally, you can offer to promote their business through your online presence and social media accounts in exchange for their support.
 The Foundation Group article Tips on How a Nonprofit Can Partner With Businesses is a helpful read.

 Number 4

-Connect with people who may not be familiar with your nonprofit by participating in community events.
-Festivals, farmer’s markets, and maker fairs like those at local breweries or wineries are a great place to start.
-By setting up a table with activities, you can engage with the community and raise awareness about your nonprofit’s mission.
+Festivals, farmer’s markets, and maker fairs like those at area breweries or wineries are a great place to start.
+Set up a table with activities and engage passersby.
+In doing so, you’ll foster a sense of community, and raise awareness.

 Number 5